-Bomb Kills at Least 25 People Near School in Afghanistan Capital
+Bomb Kills at Least 30 People Near School in Afghanistan Capital

-(KABUL, Afghanistan) — A bomb exploded near a school in a Shiite district of west Kabul on Saturday, killing at least 25 people, many them young students, Afghan government spokesmen said.
+(KABUL, Afghanistan) — A bomb exploded near a girl’s school in a majority Shiite district of west Kabul on Saturday, killing at least 30 people, many them young pupils between 11 and 15 years old, Afghan government spokesmen said.
 The Taliban condemned the attack apparently aimed at civilians, and denied any responsibility.

+The explosion is being investigated, said Interior Ministry spokesman Tariq Arian who added the death toll could rise further.

 Ambulances were rushing to evacuate wounded from the scene of the blast near Syed Al-Shahda school, in the Shiite majority neighborhood of Dasht-e-Barchi, Interior Ministry spokesman Tariq Arian said.

+While no one has claimed responsibility for the bombing, previous brutal attacks in the same neighborhood have been claimed by the Afghan Islamic State affiliate.

+The radical Sunni Muslim group has declared war on Afghanistan’s minority Shiite Muslims.
+Washington blamed IS for a vicious attack last year in a maternity hospital in the same area that killed pregnant women and newborn babies.

-Angry crowds attacked the ambulances and even beat health workers, said Health Ministry spokesman Ghulam Dastigar Nazari.
+In Dasht-e-Barchi, angry crowds attacked the ambulances and even beat health workers as they tried to evacuate the wounded, Health Ministry spokesman Ghulam Dastigar Nazari said.
 He implored residents to cooperate and allow ambulances free access to the site.

-Images circulating on social media purportedly showed smoke rising above the neighborhood.
+Images circulating on social media purportedly showed bloodied school backpacks and books strewn across the street in front if the school, and smoke rising above the neighborhood.

 At one nearby hospital, Associated Press journalists saw at least 20 dead bodies lined up in hallways and rooms, with dozens of wounded people and families of victims pressing through the facility.